JH247725/Week-3-HW1-Howard/README.md

 Overview

-This repository contains my work for Week 3 Homework 1 for DATA 4381.
+This repository contains my work for Week 3 Homework 1 and 2 for DATA 4381.

 The assignment focuses on practicing basic SQL queries using the provided IMDB.sqlite dataset.